 Treatment for Comorbid OCPD & OCD

 While exposure and response prevention is highly effective for getting OCD symptoms under control, therapy for OCPD is a longer-term intervention since obsessive traits are experienced as part of one’s character.
 The major problem with OCPD is the effect it has on others.
-A person with OCPD should start to consider therapy when the controlling nature of their personality interferes with their lives and others and when they are ready to commit to change.
+A person with OCPD should consider therapy when the controlling nature of their personality interferes with their lives and others and when they are ready to commit to change.

 Risk factors for Developing OCD & Comorbid Disorders